Usage

 Finally, notice that we have used snake_case for all of our function names.
 While this is not required, it’s a best practice that we recommend for you to follow.

-Initialize Agent
+Initialize The Agent

 1. tools: list[FunctionTool]: A list of tools that the agent will use to interact with information and apply actions.
 For any tools you create yourself, make sure to pass them to the create_tool() method of your ToolsFactory object.

 2. topic: str = "general": This is simply a string (should be a noun) that is used to identify the agent’s area of expertise.
+For our example we set this to financial analyst.

-3. custom_instructions: str = "": This is a set of instructions that the agent will use to interact with the user.
+3. custom_instructions: str = "": This is a set of instructions that the agent will follow.
 These instructions should not tell the agent what your tools do (that’s what the tool descriptions are for) but rather any particular behavior you want your LLM to have, such as how to present the information it receives from the tools to the user.

 4. update_func: Optional[Callable[[AgentStatusType, str], None]] = None: This is an optional callback function that will be called on every agent step.
 It can be used to update the user interface or the steps of the agent.

-Every agent has its own default prompt that it follows to interpret users’ messages and use the necessary tools to complete its task.
-However, we can (and should) also define special instructions for our AI assistant.
-Here are the instructions we are using for this agent:
+Every agent has its own default set of instructions that it follows to interpret users’ messages and use the necessary tools to complete its task.
+However, we can (and often should) define custom instructions (via the custom_instructions argument) for our AI assistant.
+Here are some guidelines to follow when creating your instructions:

 financial_assistant_instructions = """